neelima643/VCare/README.md

 Hospital Management System

 HOSPITAL-->Root folder

-CODE folder consist of JAVA code.
+CODE folder consist of JAVA code

-DATABASE folder consist of database table images and DB connectivity code IMAGES folder consist of all the icons and images used in project HMS.pdf -->Power Point Presentation of the project Hospital Management System.pdf --> Description, screenshot of the project Abstract.pdf --> Abstract
+DATABASE folder consist of database table images and DB connectivity code

+IMAGES folder consist of all the icons and images used in project

+HMS.pdf -->Power Point Presentation of the project

+Hospital Management System.pdf --> Description, screenshot of the project

+Abstract.pdf --> Abstract

 Abstract :